Annual Meeting Workshop Proposal Guidelines

 - Financial feasibility - Annual Meeting workshops must be self-supporting, meaning that all expenses must be covered by the workshop registration fees

-If you are local to the location of the upcoming AIC Annual Meeting and are interesting in hosting a workshop at your facility, please contact email@example.com.
+If you are local to the location of an upcoming annual meeting and are interesting in hosting a workshop at your facility, email email@example.com.

 To view guidelines or submit a proposal for a workshop outside of the annual meeting, click here.